madison-vega/hw11-notes/README.md

 ## Usage
 Usage is simple and easy to maneuver.

-## Credits
+You just need to follow the link to the deployed application, once there you will click the start button.
+You will be routed to the page that allows you to add your notes in, once you input your note you click the save icon to store it.